 That’s right.
 No writing required.

 When my boys were small, all of their stories were dictated to me while I typed for them.
 We printed them.
 We made them into books, and they could illustrate their stories if they wanted.
 No hurting hands.
 No tears.
-No ridiculous stories without characters or conflict.
+No ridiculous tales without characters or conflict.
 And most importantly—no negative feelings about writing.

 Another reason young writers may struggle with writing is because they haven’t been exposed to good stories.
 By “exposed” I mean they haven’t read great writing.
 By “read great writing” I mean no one has read it to them.

 Read.
 And read.
 And read some more.
 And don’t pick junk.
 Choose great stories that keep you wanting to read–great stories that keep them wanting to listen.
 If you can’t bear to read, don’t worry, you have an out: audio books.
-I’ve used plenty of those, too, and listened right alongside my kids.
+I’ve used plenty of those, too, and listened alongside my kids.

 It sounds crazy, but the bulk of our “writing curriculum” has simply been reading aloud and allowing the boys to hear sentence patterns, syntax, and character voices.
 Listening to great writing has taught them how to write.

 But what about grammar?
 Don’t we need to be learning direct objects and diagramming and making sure our participles aren’t dangling?
 Well, in my opinion, no.

 Secret #3: Resist the urge to start grammar lessons.

 I cringe when I hear someone say, “My kids hate grammar.”
-I actually walked out of a homeschool workshop once when the speaker admitted her students hated this “necessary” subject; her first and second grade students would cry through grammar lessons.
-I cannot be convinced that a young child needs grammar instruction.
+I walked out of a homeschool workshop when the speaker admitted her students hated this “necessary” subject; her first and second grade students would cry through grammar lessons.
+I cannot be convinced a young child needs grammar instruction.